PRÁCTICO INTEGRADOR

 3-International education experts are becoming more worried about the situation.

-4-Last week, German ocials said they would give fines to social networks if they didn’t take down illegal fake news posts.
+4-Last week, German officials said they would give fines to social networks if they didn’t take down illegal fake news posts.

 5-Teachers will need to teach children how to spot fake news.